 Fetal megacystis

-Megacystis refers to an unusually large urinary bladder seen on ultrasound.
+Megacystis refers to an unusually large urinary bladder, which can be seen on ultrasound.

 Overview

-Fetal megacystis occurs in the antenatal period in around 1-in-1,500 pregnancies.
-It is much more commonly seen in male than female fetuses.
+Fetal megacystis occurs in the antenatal period in around 1 in 1,500 pregnancies.
+It is much more commonly seen in male fetuses than in female fetuses.

 Clinical features